Program132/SASM/doc/main.md

 ## Description

 SASM is a programming language made in C++ inspired by the basic ASM.
-The goal is to give an example to students of a little programming language (parser).
-I am not using a compiler !
+It's not using a compiler !
+By the way, it shows to students how they can create an interpreted programming languages.

-WARNING: The language is like an emulator, it's not saved in your real memory
+WARNING: The language is like an emulator, it's not saved in your real memory !

 Example in basic ASM (goal of this code: **Pythagore's theorem**):
 ```